Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_landing_page.en.md

 1. First need to open the portal [flexberry.net](https://flexberry.net/).
 2. Next button `Sign up`.
 Open login page and register.
 If the check is already there, you can log in.
 3. Note the checkbox `I am not Robot`.
 To specify a real email address, you will receive an email with activation account.
-To specify the name and nagmati the register button.
+To specify the name and press the register button.
-4. The system displays a notification that the email address is sent a letter.
+4. The system displays a notification that an email is sent.
 Open the mail to find a letter from `no-reply@flexberry.net` where there is a link to confirm your entry, also comes an email with a password for authorization.
 5. Click on the link.
 Display a notice `Verfication successfully completed`.
 Click `Ок`.

 Open start page Flexberry Designer Online, where you can see parts of it.

-* `Все проекты`.
+* `All Projects`.
 In this section there is a list of all created projects.
-* `Мои license and обращения`.
+* `My license and Request`.
 This section is a list of licenses and appeals in support.
-License Flexberry Designer Desktop.
+The License is for Flexberry Designer Desktop.
 The list of complaints is all the questions and answers from the support team of the designer.
 * `Flexberry Designer Desktop`.
 In this section you can download Flexberry Designer Desktop.
-This is the professional version of FD Online.
+This is the professional version of Flexberry Designer Online.
 Necessary for the development of offline and multi-structured or complex applications.
 Requires a special license.
 To create an application online a special license is not required.
-* `Профиль пользователя`
+* `User Profile`
-* `Портал flexberry.net`.
+* `flexberry.net Portal`.
 Translates into the portal Flexberry Platform where you can find variety of products developed using the platform.
-* `Исходный code платформы`.
-Click on the button translates to GitHab to the system Flexberry Platform.
+* `Platform source code`.
+Opening this button opens the GitHab page of the Flexberry Platform.
 It is possible to participate in the finalization of platform products through a system of pull-requests.
-* `Документация`.
-The Documentation button opens the website with product documentation platform Flexberry.
+* `Documentation`.
+The Documentation button opens the website with product documentation of flexberry platform.
 At the top is a link to the documentation for working with the designer.
-* `Чат`.
-Here located» «room where you can ask questions about working with a designer, his design and documentation.
+* `Chat`.
+Here is a room where you can ask questions about working with the designer, its development and documentation.
 The questions are answered by competent specialists who are always ready to help and support.

 ### Create a new project

-To create your first project click `Все проекты` on the main page.
-After pressing menu `Все проекты` page will be displayed with the proposal to create the first draft.
-Click `Новый проект`, it will open the creation form of the project.
+To create your first project click `All projects` on the main page.
+After pressing menu `All projects` page will be displayed with the proposal to create the first draft.
+Click `New project`, it will open the creation form of the project.

-`Название проекта`, it is advisable to call the project so that it is clear which application you want to create.
+`Project name`, it is advisable to call the project so that it is clear which application you want to create.
 It should be brief and succinct.
-`Кодовое name проекта` is how the project will be called in the team.
+`Identifier name` is how the project will be called in the team.
 Perhaps the abbreviation or the purpose of the project.
 If left blank, the field will be created automatically by the project name.
-Code name of the project should be in English or written in Latin.
+Identifier name of the project should be in English or written in Latin.
-`Доступ` – who will be able to view and edit the project.
+`Access` – who will be able to view and edit the project.
-`Описание` – brief description of the project.
+`Description` – brief description of the project.

 The project not only create, but also to import already existing one.
 For this field to Select a project based on saved file, select project button to Select a file.
 After all fields are filled in, the project can be sustained.
 Later this data can be edited.
 This will open the project page where will be displayed a list of all generated classes.
 Creating classes is one of the main functions Flexberry Designer Online.

 ### A brief overview of what Flexberry Designer Online

-When you create a project page opens `Модель приложения`, which is a list of the classes (essentially, a set of elements) that describe the domain of the application and its functionality.
+When you create a project, open the `Application model` page, which is a list of the classes (essentially, a set of elements) that describe the domain of the application and its functionality.
 Flexberry Online Designer allows you to create different types of classes from simple entities (application objects) and forms to private types and business servers.
-Classes can also be created during creation of the chart. `Диаграммы` allow you to not only create classes, but also to establish links between them, which in the future will allow to associate different forms in the application.
-Also, some types of charts help to detail the subject area, describe the processes that must implement the application.
+Classes can also be created during creation of the diagram. `Diagrams` allow you to not only create classes, but also to establish relationship between them, which in the future will allow to associate different forms in the application.
+Also, some types of diagrams help to detail the subject area, to describe the processes that must be implemented by the application.
-`Навигация` allows you to create a menu of the application to distribute forms groups and/or roles.
+`Naviagtion` allows you to create a menu of the application to distribute forms groups and/or roles.
-`Генерация` allows you to create a working prototype application, which is suitable for the initial demonstration to the customer.
+`Generation` allows you to create a working prototype application, which is suitable for the initial demonstration to the customer.
 On this basis the application is easy to modify in accordance with the wishes of the customer as the main points of the subject area had been introduced.
-The app can `настроить` in accordance with the needs of your application, specify the path generation for client and server parts of the application, to Supplement the description.
+The app can be `configure` in accordance with the needs of your application, specify the path generation for client and server parts of the application, to Supplement the description.
 Also the settings menu option allows to delete the project.

 ### Project settings

-`Название проекта`, code project name and description transcribed above.
+`Project Name`, Project identifier name and description are explained above.

-`Доступ`:
+`Access`:

 * Open – access project of yours.
 * Open to entire Internet – the project will have open access.

 #### Settings generation

-Can be for klientskiy and servernoe part if you want to split.
-The server part is usually used for complex, «heavy» algorithms not to overload the user interface.
-The client part is needed for the processing of» «on the fly.
+Can be for client and server part if you want to split.
+The server part is usually used for complex algorithms, not to overload the user interface.
+The client part is needed for the processing »on the fly«.
-Login, parol to the repository client part and Vetka to the client side as well as the same field for backend use, if you want to generate the application in an existing repository.
+The Login, password for the repository with client part and branch for the client part, as well as the same field for backend are use if you want to generate the application in an existing repository.
-If repository have not, in the first generation designer himself will create a new repository on [Githab](https://github.com/) on the project name (it will generate and bind [ssh keys](https://ru.wikipedia.org/wiki/SSH)), and generates code in the created repository.
+If you do not have a repository yet, the designer will create a new repository on [Githab](https://github.com/) by the project name (it will generate and bind [ssh keys](https://ru.wikipedia.org/wiki/SSH)), and generates code in the created repository.
 In addition, the project may be published in `gh-pages`.
-It is also possible to change localizatio (the language used to display designer) and the theme designer.
+It is also possible to change localization (the language which the designer displays) and the theme designer.
-For export project need to open the page `Настройки` and under `Действия` with the project to choose `Я want to export проекта`.
+To export project need to open the `Settings` page and under `Project Action` with the project to choose `I want to export project`.
-You can also make backup project button `Я want to make a backup проекта`.
+You can also make backup project, click the button `I want to do Project backup`.

-## Creating basic types of charts.
+## Creating basic types of diagrams.
 Basics of IC design

 ### Order IC design

-The first paragraph of algorithm design information systems is the formulation in which it is necessary to determine:
+The first point of the algorithm for the design of information systems is a problem statement, which should be defined:

 * characteristics of the automation object
-* define the main task, which will implement the application
+* define the main task to be implemented by the application
 * describe the business processes that will be implemented in the application

 Next, you need to create [a diagram of the use cases](https://flexberry.github.io/ru/fd_use-case-diagram.html), which is the most common representation of functional requirements to the system.
 It allows us to describe the main processes that need to be implemented.
-Then it is useful to make a chart [activities](https://flexberry.github.io/ru/fd_activity-diagram.html), which is a flowchart that shows the flow of control passes from one activity to another.
+Then it is useful to make a diagram [activities](https://flexberry.github.io/ru/fd_activity-diagram.html), which is a flowchart that shows the flow of control passes from one activity to another.
 Once defined the functional requirements for the system and its boundaries, should examine the subject area with the aim of building [class diagram](https://flexberry.github.io/ru/fd_class-diagram.html).
 Further, it is useful to describe scenarios that need to be implemented in the application using [sequence diagram](https://flexberry.github.io/ru/fd_sequence-diagram.html).
 Scenarios can be described using [chart cooperation](https://flexberry.github.io/ru/fd_collaboration-diagram.html), allowing to describe the interaction of objects and focuses primarily on the organization of the objects.
 [State diagram](https://flexberry.github.io/ru/fd_statechart-diagram.html) determines the sequence of States of an object caused a sequence of events.
 This diagram may help to clarify the subject area, supplemented, if necessary, a class diagram.